ehrconsultantforhire/NFL-Giants-Schedule/README.md

-Here’s a detailed **README.md** file for your project:

----

 # **NFL Giants Schedule API**

-This project is a Python-based containerized REST API that fetches the New York Giants' NFL game schedule from an external API and serves it over HTTP.
-The application is designed for deployment on AWS using services such as **Elastic Container Service (ECS)**, **API Gateway**, and **Elastic Load Balancer (ELB)**.
+This repository contains a containerized REST API built with Python and Flask that retrieves the New York Giants' NFL schedule from an external API.
+The application is designed for deployment on AWS services, including **Elastic Container Service (ECS)**, **API Gateway**, and **Elastic Load Balancer (ELB)**.

 ---

 ## **Features**
-- Retrieve the New York Giants' NFL schedule for the current or upcoming seasons.
+- Fetches the New York Giants' NFL game schedule for the current or upcoming seasons.
-- Exposes a single API endpoint for accessing schedule information.
+- Exposes a single API endpoint for schedule retrieval.
-- Fully containerized using Docker.
+- Built with Flask and containerized using Docker.
-- Scalable deployment using AWS ECS with API Gateway and ELB integration.
+- Supports scalable deployment via AWS ECS with API Gateway integration.

 ---

 ## **Prerequisites**
-Before you start, ensure you have the following:
-1. **NFL Data API Key**:
-   - Register and obtain an API key from an external provider like [Sportsdata.io](https://sportsdata.io) or [Sportradar](https://developer.sportradar.com/).
+1. **NFL Data API Key**: Obtain an API key from a provider like [Sportsdata.io](https://sportsdata.io) or [Sportradar](https://developer.sportradar.com/).
-2. **AWS CLI** installed and configured.
-3. **Docker** installed on your machine.
+2. **AWS CLI**: Installed and configured on your local machine.
-4. Python 3.9+ (for local development).
+3. **Docker**: Installed for containerization.

 ---